Joseph Kugler: Beatification

 The beatification process opened in Regensburg in an informative process that commenced on 1 March 1963 and concluded its business on 14 May 1965.
 On 1 March 1963 he was declared a Servant of God under Pope John XXIII after his cause received official approval from the Congregation of Rites.
 Theologians also took charge of his writings and on 1 April 1969 declared them to be of orthodox nature.
 A second process was opened on 4 March 1982 and concluded on 12 June 1984.
 The Congregation for the Causes of Saints validated the process in Rome on 10 April 1992.

 The C.C.S. received the Positio dossier in 1992 and theologians approved the cause on 8 June 2004 while the C.C.S. themselves approved the cause on 1 February 2005.
 Pope Benedict XVI proclaimed him to be Venerable on 19 December 2005 after recognizing his heroic virtue.

 The process for investigating a miracle needed for his beatification spanned from 22 January 2004 until its closure on 23 July 2004.
 The C.C.S. validated it on 13 May 2005 while a medical board voiced approval to the miracle on 14 June 2007.
 Theologians approved it on 30 October 2007 and the C.C.S. did so as well on 2 December 2008 before taking it to the pope for his approval.
 The pontiff approved the miracle on 19 January 2009.

 The beatification was celebrated in the Regensburg Cathedral on 4 October 2009.
 Benedict XVI delegated Archbishop Angelo Amato to preside over the celebration on his behalf.

-The current postulator for the cause is Elia Tripaldi.
+The postulator for the cause is Elia Tripaldi.